asheesh12/Home-Automation/README.md

 For development we require Node.js, MongoDB, Redis and any stable MQTT Broker.

-MongoDB provides flexibility in terms of data manupilation.
+MongoDB provides flexibility in terms of data manupilation and scales well.

 Redis is an in-memory datastructure store which can be used as database, cache and message broker.
 Redis Pub/Sub is lightweigth and highly scalable.
 Works well for real time communication as it only supports transient messages.